-- Furniture Makers Are Moving Towards Safer Products- See the list of brands that have agreed to remove flame retardants.
+- Furniture Makers Are Moving Towards Safer Products- See which brands sell flame retardant chemical-free products, which products to avoid, and more.

 - See our report, Playing on Poisons: Harmful Flame Retardants in Children’s Furniture.